Global Labour Resilience Index©: Responding to a crisis

 The three-phase approach to resilience must be followed during a crisis

 There are several different policies that governments can (and should) use during a crisis to enable their economy and labour market to weather the storm.
-Drawing on the most effective global responses, this report seeks to set out specific policy responses for each stage of the framework: sustaining, recovering, and transforming labour markets.
+Drawing on the most influential global responses, this report seeks to set out specific policy responses for each framework stage: sustaining, recovering, and transforming labour markets.

 Crisis response stages

 The policy priority should vary based on the stage of the crisis

 Initially (during the sustain phase), the policy must minimise the damage and stabilise the labour market.

 In the following stages, three overriding themes should guide the recovery and transformation initiatives for more inclusive and sustainable labour markets after the crisis

 Policymakers must focus on recovering labour markets by adapting existing policies and learning from the lessons of other countries where applicable.

 Transforming the labour market means aligning with future trends and changing the approach to resilience.